The 20 Best Tubular Aggregate Myopathy Doctors in Canada

 Hamilton, ON, CA

-Mark Tarnopolsky practices in Hamilton, Canada.
+Mark Tarnopolsky practices practicing medicine in Hamilton, Canada.
 Mr. Tarnopolsky is rated as an Experienced expert by MediFind in the treatment of Tubular Aggregate Myopathy.
-His top areas of expertise are Rhabdomyolysis, Spastic Paraplegia Type 7, Progressive External Ophthalmoplegia, Nerve Decompression, and Tissue Biopsy.
+He is also highly rated in 36 other conditions, according to our data.
+His clinical expertise encompasses Rhabdomyolysis, Spastic Paraplegia Type 7, Progressive External Ophthalmoplegia, Nerve Decompression, and Tissue Biopsy.

 Experienced in Tubular Aggregate Myopathy